In this article

 Some expenses clearly contribute to revenues, but recognizing them is difficult.
 Imagine you purchase a new machine that creates more manufactured units and sales.
 The machine's purchase cost leads to the revenues you earn.

 However, should you recognize the machine's total cost every time it produces a saleable unit?
-This method makes no sense since the machine's lifetime might last for several years.
+This method makes no sense since the machine's useful life might last for several years.
 Recognizing the expense over and over is illogical.

-In such instances, the systematic and rational allocation method comes to the rescue.
-You can depreciate the machinery and tie that expense to revenues earned.
+The systematic and rational allocation method solves this issue.
+You can depreciate the machinery and tie that expense to the revenues earned.
 Assuming a $50,000 machine cost and a 10% depreciation rate, here's what your journal entries would look like:

 Debit Credit